syncfusion/ej2-vue-docs/src/grid/grid/getting-started.md

 All the available Essential JS 2 packages are published in [`npmjs.com`](https://www.npmjs.com/~syncfusionorg) registry.

-To install Grid component, use the following command
+To install Vue Grid component, use the following command

 ```bash
 npm install @syncfusion/ej2-vue-grids --save